-Further, If you are interested to also move your complex transformations on S3 to a transient cluster, read “Save Money in the Cloud with Transient Clusters for Big Data“.
+Further, If you are interested to also move your complex transformations on S3 to a transient cluster, read “S3, Athena and QuickSight: The Perfect Combination for Cloud Analytics“.

 If you are looking at strategies on Data Lake migration from a local data center to cloud-based Data Lakes, read “Migrating On-Premises Data Lakes to Cloud“.

 For further reading, order “Effective Business Intelligence with QuickSight” by Rajesh Nadipalli.